naistangz/Technical_Training/docs/Week1_BusinessSkills/agile_methodology.md

 **Kanban:**
 - Derives from the japanese word signboard or billboard 看板
 - Visual way to implement agile
-- Kanban is a method not a philosophy (agile)
+- Kanban is a method or tool not a philosophy (agile)
 - Kanban advocates for continuous flow, while agile works in iterations
 - Kanban requires visual representation of workflow
 - Visualises workflow and full transparency of work, allowing every team member to see the state of every piece of work at any time.